Necessary Roughness (1991)

 Chuck Neiderman: I hope you stay tuned as the Texas State marching band does its salute to gun racks and open beverage containers; which is only legal in Texas.

-Chuck Neiderman: That was a clean kick to the face mask.
+Chuck Neiderman: Now how could the ref call that?
+It was a clean kick to the face mask.

 McKenzie: [after Lucy is brought in as the team's kicker] Will ya look at that, they're putting a bloody Sheila on the team!